yesodweb/yesod-cookbook/README.md

 ### Creating a new Cookbook page

-All the pages related to cookbook are inside the directory `cookbook-pages`.
+All the pages related to cookbook are inside the directory `cookbook`.
 Create a new file inside it and add a corresponding link for it in the
 [Cookbook section](https://github.com/yesodweb/yesod-cookbook/blob/master/Cookbook.md).